Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 ### Building a Cart

-A `CHKCart` is required for any checkout. `CHKCart` consists of one or more line items from product variants retrieved above.
+`CHKCart` consists of one or more line items from product variants retrieved in the product list.

 	// Create a cart
 	CHKCart *cart = [[CHKCart alloc] init];